Technology Tales

 4th March 2010

 Recently, I had the opportunity to have a look at the Excel library engine again because I need to read Excel data into SAS.
-You need SAS Access for PC Files licensed for it to but it does simplify the process of getting data from spreadsheets into SAS.
+You need SAS Access for PC Files licensed for it to work, but it does simplify the process of getting data from spreadsheets into SAS.
 It all revolves around setting up a library pointing at the Excel file using the Excel engine.
-The result is that every worksheet in the file is treated like a SAS dataset even if there names contain characters that SAS considers invalid for dataset names.
-The way around that is to enclose the worksheet name in single quotes with the letter n straight after the closing quote, much in the same way as you’d read in text strings as SAS date values (’04MAR2010’d, for example).
-In order to make all of this more, I have added some example code below.
+The result is that every worksheet in the file is treated like a SAS dataset, even if their names contain characters that SAS considers invalid for dataset names.
+The way around that is to enclose the worksheet name in single quotes with the letter n straight after the closing quote, much in the same way as you'd read in text strings as SAS date values ('04MAR2010'd, for example).
+To make all of this clearer, I have added some example code below.

 libname testxl excel 'c:\test.xls';